CSR Tools

 VSME Sustainability Report: Mapping the material ESRS topics

-The Corporate Sustainability Reporting Directive (CSRD) brings with it new requirements for sustainability reporting.
-While large companies are obliged to double materiality assessment, small and medium-sized enterprises (SMEs) are faced with the question of how they can sensibly align their sustainability strategy.
-This is where the ESRS VSME sustainability report comes into play.
+The Corporate Sustainability Reporting Directive (CSRD) brings new requirements for sustainability reporting.
+While large companies are obliged to conduct a double materiality assessment, small and medium-sized enterprises (SMEs) face a different question: how can they sensibly align their sustainability strategy without the same level of resources?
+This is where the VSME sustainability report comes into play.

 In this article, we show you how to create a systematic mapping of the material topics for your VSME sustainability report.
 We explain which topics of the European Sustainability Reporting Standards (ESRS) are particularly relevant and how they can be assigned to the individual VSME report disclosures.